pace-neutrons/horace-euphonic-interface/doc/source/index.rst

-The phonon eigenvectors, which are an intermediate step in calculating the scattering intensities, are particularly memory intensive, requiring :math:`18n^2` floating point numbers per q-point, where n is the number of atoms in the unit cell of your calculation.
+The phonon eigenvectors, which are an intermediate step in calculating the scattering intensities, are particularly memory intensive, requiring :math:`18n^2` floating point numbers per q-point, where :math:`n` is the number of atoms in the unit cell of your calculation.
 To reduce memory consumption, the intensity calculation can be chunked with the ``chunk`` argument to ``CoherentCrystal``.
 This defines the number of q-points that are calculated at once.
-By default the calculation is chunked to calculate 5000 q-points at a time, this is conservative to avoid running out of memory (which can cause mysterious crashes!).
-It is best to use the largest chunk you can get away with based on the amount of memory available and the number of atoms in the unit cell.
+Generally it is best to use the largest chunk you can get away with based on the amount of memory available and the number of atoms in the unit cell, but this depends on the system architecture.
+If no ``chunk`` is provided to ``CoherentCrystal``, a recommended chunk size will automatically be set depending on the available memory.
+This estimate is conservative to cover most use-cases and avoid running out of memory (which can cause  mysterious crashes!).
+Therefore it is possible on some systems using a higher chunk size might be slightly more efficient, but it is a good starting estimate.

 **Reducing Q-points**